 SEO is triggered by keyword signals, site authority, domain age, backlinks, and content freshness.

-GEO is triggered by semantic relevance, co-occurrence of entities, and how frequently and favorably your brand is mentioned in trusted content not necessarily by how many links you’ve earned.
+GEO is triggered by semantic relevance, co-occurrence of entities, and how frequently and favorably your brand is mentioned in trusted content, not necessarily by how many links you’ve earned.

 8. Discovery Platforms: Where Do Users Find You?

 Where users discover you depends on how you’re trying to be found.
-Discovery platforms for SEO (Search Engine Optimization) and GEO (Generative Engine Optimization) are not the same they tap into different user behaviors and algorithms.
+Discovery platforms for SEO (Search Engine Optimization) and GEO (Generative Engine Optimization) are not the same; they tap into different user behaviors and algorithms.

 Marketers often discuss local SEO vs. global SEO, but the bigger debate today is GEO vs. SEO in digital marketing because AI-driven engines change how visibility is earned.